 Documents to download

 In September 2013 the then Prime Minister, David Cameron, announced the introduction of a new transferable tax allowance for married couples and civil partners.
 From April 2015 spouses and partners would be allowed to transfer £1,000 of their own personal tax allowance to their partner, provided neither of them were higher rate taxpayers.
 In the March 2015 Budget it was confirmed that the personal allowance would be £10,500 for 2015/16, so that the ‘marriage allowance’, as it is sometimes called, would be set at £1,050.
 The allowance would be set at 10% of the personal allowance in future years.

-In the Autumn 2021 Budget the Chancellor Rishi Sunak confirmed that for the coming tax year, 2022/23, the personal allowance would be £12,570 and the ‘marriage allowance’ would be £1,260.
+The Chancellor also confirmed that the personal allowance would be fixed, at £12,570 for 2023/24, and the ‘marriage allowance’ would also be fixed, at £1,260 for 2023/24.
 As recipients use the transferred allowance to offset against their liability to basic rate tax, which is charged at 20%, the allowance may be worth up to £252.

 This briefing gives a short history of the withdrawal of the married couple’s allowance, and the introduction of the marriage allowance.
-A second Commons Library briefing discusses the development of the new marriage allowance, in the context of wider debates about the way in which the tax system treats married persons: Tax, marriage & transferable allowances, CBP 4392, 14 January 2019.
+Commons Library briefing Tax, marriage & transferable allowances discusses the development of the new marriage allowance, in the context of wider debates about the way in which the tax system treats married persons.

+Documents to download